 Abstract: A combination of new crop varieties, increased fertilizer use, irrigation expansion, and other agronomic changes have allowed substantial increases in food production on existing croplands over the past 50 years.
 I will present new research detailing some surprising impacts of this productivity growth on both biophysical and social systems.
 In the first study, we show that the relationship between cropland productivity and crop water use alters the surface energy balance and has suppressed extreme temperature trends over many major crop production regions.
 This relationship may alter the expected impacts of climate change, and historical cooling of extremely hot summer temperatures appears to have benefited maize yields in the US.
 In the second study, we examine the diffusion of modern crop varieties and their relationship with infant mortality, using detailed cropland maps and survey data about 600,000 births throughout the developing world.
 The diffusion of modern varieties is significantly related to a reduction in infant mortality, providing new evidence about the importance of cropland productivity growth and the merits of continued investment in agricultural technology.

-Research Scientist, MIT; Adjust Professor at the Harvard Kennedy School of Government; Non-Resident Senior Research Fellow, UNU-WIDER; Professor Emeritus, University of Colorado at Boulder
+Research Scientist, Massachusetts Institute of Technology; Adjunct Professor at the Harvard Kennedy School of Government; Non-Resident Senior Research Fellow, UNU-WIDER; Professor Emeritus, University of Colorado at Boulder.

 "Threats to Food Security in Southern Africa: Energy-Environment-Economics"